The Holiday of Holidays in Haifa is an annual festival that takes place during December. Let’s begin!

 Note: all quotes were taken from the official site.

-Along the avenue, there were established nearly 40 different elements of lighting.
-And since established lighting, thousands of visitors came to the street, and the flow will increase especially in the evening – Christmas Eve – New Year’s Eve.
+Along the avenue, almost forty different elements of lighting were established.
+Since the lighting installation, thousands of visitors have come to the street, and the flow will increase, especially in the evening – Christmas Eve – New Year’s Eve.

 One interesting thing that I noticed, there is no Santa Claus, but there are many reindeer.

-Compared to Christmas celebrations around the world The holiday of holidays contains a small installation.
-But, it is a big one for Israel.
-In Israel, Christmas was ignored during many years on the religious basis.
-And for many Israelis, it is still hard to accept that many Jews celebrate New Year without any religious context (Jewish Calendar is based on moon movement, but in Israel, the Gregorian calendar is the standard one).
+Compared to Christmas celebrations around the world, the holiday of holidays contains a small installation.
+But it is a big one for Israel.
+In Israel, Christmas was ignored for many years on a religious basis.
+And for many Israelis, it is still hard to accept that many Jews celebrate New Year without any religious context (Jewish Calendar is based on the moon movement, but in Israel, the Gregorian calendar is the standard one).

 Hopefully, Haifa municipality will keep its promise, and this event will grow.
-After all, The holiday of holidays is a beautiful event, and it supports local business.
+After all, The Holiday of Holidays is a beautiful event and supports local businesses.

 Sderot Ben Gurion – 2015

-We did not plan to visit any special events that were held during the Holiday of Holidays in Haifa.
-Instead, we planned to walk through the German Colony and get the festive feeling.
+We did not plan to visit any special events held during the Holidays in Haifa.
+Instead, we planned to walk through the German Colony and get a festive feeling.

 We arrived before sunset to check what was there.
 Here is a view of Sderot Ben Gurion:

-You can see a big Christmas tree with dove Chanukiah at the junction of Sderot HaMeginim and Sderot Ben Gurion.
+You can see a big Christmas tree and dove Chanukiah at the junction of Sderot HaMeginim and Sderot Ben Gurion.

-Since in the photo above you can see heavy traffic, let me refer to this subject.
-First of all, if you are looking for parking, there will be none on Sderot Ben Gurion (unless you are fortunate).
+Since you can see heavy traffic in the photo above, let me refer to this subject.
+First, if you are looking for parking, there will be none on Sderot Ben Gurion (unless you are fortunate).
 Look for parking in the surrounding neighborhoods.
 We were able to find parking within a five-minute walk distance.
 Secondly, if you do not have to, try to avoid driving through Sderot Ben Gurion altogether.

-As long we are on the traffic subject, and since it is already barely moving and there are many people and not enough space, I think Haifa municipality should consider closing Sderot Ben Gurion for traffic during tourist peak hours.
-It is also worth mentioning that we were there on Saturday, probably busiest day.
+As long we are on the traffic subject.
+Since it is barely moving and there are many people and not enough space, I think Haifa municipality should consider closing Sderot Ben Gurion for traffic during tourist peak hours.
+It is also worth mentioning that we were there on Saturday, probably the busiest day.

-And with such big crowds, you would think there will be many additional stores.
+And with such crowds, you would think there would be many additional stores.
 Well, no. Meet the only items seller on Sderot Ben Gurion:

 And what about food stands?
 Also, one.
 Total disappointment.

-To those who worry about trees, do not.
+If you are worried about trees, then do not.
 I have not seen one real tree.
 All trees were made of plastic.
 Though not sure what is worse.

 Restaurants started to turn on their lights (but the street and Christmas tree lights were still turned off):

-Besides each tree, there was a line of people waiting to take a picture.
-These were mostly parents who wanted to take a picture of their children with Christmas tree, but many adults also wanted their picture taken.
+Besides each tree, a line of people was waiting to take a picture.
+Most parents wanted to take a picture of their children with a Christmas tree, but many adults also wanted their photo taken.

-An idea for a business is to put a big tree, decorate it nicely and then allow people to take a picture next to the tree for a small fee 😉
+An idea for a business is to put up a big tree, decorate it nicely, and then allow people to take a picture next to the tree for a small fee 😉

-This restaurant beside standard decorations also hung umbrellas.
+This restaurant, except for standard decorations, also hung umbrellas.
 The result is very nice:

 A group playing on a balcony heading to the main street:

-The problem that after one piece they decided to take a long break (did not hear music for 20-30 min).
+The problem was that after one piece, they took a long break (did not hear music for 20-30 minutes).

 Finally, the street lights were turned on:

-Why last?
-Because at this point it started raining and we run to the car.
+At this point, it started raining, and we ran to the car.

-In 2018 we returned to The Holiday Of Holidays in Haifa.
-And I have to say that this event gets bigger and better with every year.
+In 2018, we returned to The Holiday Of Holidays in Haifa.
+And I must say that this event gets bigger and better every year.
 There are more activities and tours (for an extra price).
 And they are popular.
 I wanted to book one of the tours for the weekend, and they were sold out.
-Thus, if you want to join one of the tours, book in advance.
+Thus, book in advance to join one of the tours.

 This year we decided to arrive earlier.
 We wanted to see the 14:30 festive procession.
 We arrived on time, but not early enough.
-The first two rows of people observed the parade and the rest, including us, barely saw anything.
-But, since the whole procession ended after a couple of minutes, I would say that if it will not be improved, there is no real reason to look for it.
+The first two rows of people observed the parade.
+The rest, including us, barely saw anything.
+But, since the whole procession ended after a couple of minutes, I would say that if it is not improved, there is no real reason to look for it.

 After the disappointing parade, we headed to Wadi Nisnas.